 1. Summary

-In September 2019, we adopted a new, gross presentation of funded pensions in the public sector finances (PSF) publications.
-This new approach improves transparency of fiscal statistics by including balance sheets and a full set of transactions of publicly controlled pension administrators, and with them pension funds, within the statistical public sector boundary.
+In September 2019, we adopted a gross presentation of funded pensions in the public sector finances (PSF) publications.
+This approach improves transparency of fiscal statistics by including balance sheets and a full set of transactions of publicly controlled pension administrators, and with them pension funds, within the statistical public sector boundary.

-The question of whether funded pensions should be presented on a net basis or a gross basis has existed since the adoption of the present statistical framework, the European System of Accounts 2010 ESA 2010, in 2014.
+The question of whether funded pensions should be presented on a net basis or a gross basis has existed since the adoption of the present statistical framework, the European System of Accounts 2010 (ESA 2010), in 2014.
 Historically, we followed the net approach, which reflected the government’s exposure to accumulated deficit of pension schemes but implicitly considered pension administrators themselves (and their investment assets and gross actuarial liabilities) to be outside of the public sector boundary.
 Following a consultation with the Public Sector Technical Advisory Committee and a further public consultation, we have adopted a different, gross presentation, recognising all assets and liabilities of pension administrators on the public sector balance sheet.

 This change, predominantly but not exclusively presentational in nature, has greatly increased the volume of assets recorded on the public sector balance sheet but consolidated many inter-public sector balances and transactions.
 While the consolidation itself is neutral, fiscal aggregates do not always account for assets and liabilities symmetrically.
 Additionally, the inclusion of pension administrators under the gross presentation leads to recognition of their costs.
 Not all of these costs are passed on to pension managers under the net presentation.
-As a result, the move from net to gross recording does impact the fiscal aggregates, most notably public sector net debt (PSND), but also public sector net borrowing (PSNB) and public sector net financial liabilities (PSNFL).
+As a result, the move from net to gross recording does impact the fiscal aggregates, most notably public sector net debt (PSND), but also public sector current budget deficit (PSCDB), public sector net borrowing (PSNB) and public sector net financial liabilities (PSNFL).

 This article explains the changes implemented in the public sector finances and the impact of these changes on the fiscal aggregates.
 It explains both the theory and practice behind our calculation of pension scheme estimates and highlights some differences in the treatment of unfunded pension schemes.